Contact UsContact Us

 • We can help arrange expat mortgages that take into account structures like family trusts, offshore investments, and international wealth and multi-currency income profiles

-• We have experienced a large number of scenarios including residential/buy to let purchases, properties with family still living in them and properties for expats to use as a holiday home back in the UK just for themselves.
+• We have experienced a large number of scenarios including residential/buy-to-let purchases, properties with family still living in them and properties for expats to use as a holiday home back in the UK just for themselves.
 Chances are your situation is going to be similar to one we have already encountered and placed successfully

 Our team will work at a speed suited to your international lifestyle, and are familiar in dealing with customers across several time zones.

-Share
+Share this guide

 Get in touch with our experts